 Procurement is made up of rules, processes, policies, regulations, and laws.
 This paper focused on the development of civil works e-tendering and its Design Strategies for the exchange of messages between the procurer and vendors using system enabled web services.
 Civil works e-tendering is an internet-based procurer/vendor-initiated system.
 The procurement administrator publishes civil works opportunities on its web site, potential bidder log in to access advertisement for the work.
 Bidders download and respond to the bidding document and upload response to the client server.
 Procurement entity evaluates bids, publishes result and letter of award to the successful bidder through the bidder's interface.
 Letter of acceptance and draft agreement is uploaded to the client server by the successful winner who also, upon invitation by the client presents himself for the signing of the contract agreement.
 The effective nature of the world wide web truly makes bid solicitation, submission, evaluation and award process e ective.
-The E-procurement infrastructural tools can facilitate E ciency, Transparency, Quality of Service, and compliance in the bid selection process.
+The E-procurement infrastructural tools can facilitate e ciency, transparency, quality of service, and compliance in the bid selection process.
 Furthermore, E-procurement has the potential to promote operational e ciency and cost savings in public sector procurement [9].
 Network connectivity influences E-procurement system performance [10].
 Therefore, reliability with secure connectivity will improve the organizational intents to use E-procurement.
 Electronic networks that are highly integrated between procurer and their vendors will positively influence the procurer intention to use electronic procuring technologies.
-This study brought major understanding to the procurement process and its associated architectural approach.
-The work also proposed an intelligent web service system for orchestration of tenders that satisfies the bidder's preference.
-The architectural model also promotes a better understanding of the procurement process as a service concept and laid a foundation for the formulation of due process in public enterprises.
-The tool can be used in the development of an effective self-directed tool for open learning via the web in the area of public procurement process and with little effort, procurement will make mediocre become an expert in the business discipline of public procurement.
 The dynamics of procurement is already changing.
 More businesses are expected to use E-Procurement Systems for the procurement of Goods, Works, and Services.
 Conquering Public Corruption through E-Procurement is a vision achievable.
 Civil works e-tendering is a tool expected to minimize corruption.
 For the sake of transparency, there is no procurement where there is no documentation to define a process through which procurement takes place.
 The outcome of procurement is not when the contract has been awarded, but once the Goods, Works or Services get delivered or when the contract has been successfully achieved and procurement audit is implemented.
 For Works Procurement, it is advisable that contract management be part of Procurement.
 Although transparency can aid partaking and added oversight functions in the part of the public, the more proactive involvement of societies should be made vital in public procurement systems [52].
-In future, further studies will be done to break down the user experience factors by altering the elements present in the interface.
-Such studies would hopefully clarify the relative importance of the functions and the looks that the prototype implements.
-Studies must also be carried out on how to incorporate the tool into handheld devices with pens and touch screens rather than the mouse and keyboards that necessarily had to be employed in the reported studies.
-Poor communication between the client and vendors is a major issue to be addressed further, the problem will be mitigated by designing an ontology to aid deeper understanding and serve as a basis for modeldriven communication process.
-Our framework was designed for the acquisition of public works tendering only which can also be adapted for procurement of goods.
-In the future, the framework will be extended for the procurement of consultants and other services.